MouraWM/HIL-platform-fixed-wing-autopilot/Communication_Tests/Serial_Communication/README.md

 ## Serial Communication Test

-This tutorial is composed by the source files of the implementation of a fixed-wing aircraft HIL control platform whose content is awaiting review for publication in the 26th COBEM.
+This tutorial is composed by the source files of the implementation of a fixed-wing aircraft HIL control platform whose content was accepted for publication in the 26th COBEM.

 ## Features